lagimik/PartnerCrucible/MicrosoftAccessibility.md

 [< Back to Crucible](./)

 ## Purpose
 A Collection of resources for Microsoft practice building in with a focus on accessibility.

-To contribute to this section, see [Contributors Guide](Contributing.md)
+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## Practice References